Erfan (rapper): Musical style and influence

 Erfan has said that "many old school/new school musicians and many old school/new school Iranian poets" have influenced him in his style.
 In his interview with Radio Javan he names some of his influences as traditional Iranian poets such as Omar Khayyam, Hafez and Saddi Shirazi and more recent Iranian poets such as Sohrab Sepehri and Parvin E'tesami.
 He also mentions traditional Iranian music and names singers Dariush and Googoosh as well as American rappers Tupac Shakur, Nas and Mos Def.

 Social causes

-In 2007, he collaborated on a public service announcement for the Persian American Cancer Institute.
-In July 2009, following the Post 2009 election events in Iran, he released a song called Tasmim (Decision) about the events of the election in which he expressed sorrow, frustration, and a request for the movement to continue.
-He continued supporting the Green Movement of Iran on his Facebook page.
+In 2007, Nouraei collaborated on a public service announcement for the Persian American Cancer Institute.
+In July 2009, following the 2009 Iranian presidential election and the protests that followed, he released the song Tasmim (Decision), which addressed the post-election events and expressed themes of sorrow and frustration, as well as support for the continuation of the protest movement.
+He also expressed support for the Iranian Green Movement through his Facebook page.